Wednesday, November 13, 2024

 From Broken Hill, it was onward to the Murray River.
 We drove into Wentworth and made our way to the confluence of the Darling and Murry Rivers in time to witness a spectacular sunset.
 Even now, decades later, I still consider the photo we took as one of my all-time favourites.
 We then stopped for the night in Mildura.

 From Mildura we drove directly to Wagga Wagga, stopping briefly in Hay and Narrandera to stretch our legs.
-This leg was easily our longest daily drive, taking more than six hours and covering more than 550km.
-However, Wagga was little more than an overnight pitstop on our way to Canberra our next tourist destination.
+This was easily our longest scheduled drive, taking more than six hours and covering more than 550km.
+However, Wagga was little more than an overnight pitstop on our way to Canberra.

-Along the way, we stopped in Gundagai to check out the famous Dog on a Tucker Box statue.
+The next morning we carried on to the ACT, stopping briefly in Gundagai to check out the famous Dog on a Tucker Box statue.
 This was my second visit to Gundagai.
 I'd first stopped here while driving to Portland, Victoria for an Easter weekend break in 1990.

 Canberra was our final overnight stop.
 Enda and I did the usual tourist thing, visiting Parliament and venturing up Mount Ainslie to marvel at the city’s carefully planned layout.
 We then drove back to Sydney via Goulburn and its iconic Big Merino.
 In six days we’d driven more than 2,700km and ticked off many of New South Wales’s most iconic outback experiences.